 - Completion of an American bachelor’s or higher degree (or its foreign equivalent) in the specific specialty or related field; or

 - Education, training or experience in the specialty equivalent to the completion of such degree.

-License Requirement.
-A specialty worker must have a license or a temporary permit if it is required for the practice of a particular specialty occupation.
+For example, a specialty worker must have a license or a temporary permit if it is required for the practice of a particular specialty occupation.
 In some cases, there might be an issue whether the specific duties described in an H-1B petition require licensure.
-For example, an attorney practicing litigation law is required to obtain a state license, whereas one conducting research for a dissertation may not.
+For example, an attorney practicing litigation law must obtain a state license, whereas one conducting research for a dissertation may not.
 Therefore, the license requirement is not determinative of whether the position is a specialty occupation.
-An unlicensed accountant who works under the supervision of a licensed accountant is eligible to receive H-1B status.
+Likewise, an unlicensed accountant who works under the supervision of a licensed accountant is eligible to receive H-1B status.
 The applicant’s degree, not the license, is determinative of the specialty occupation.

 - an evaluation by a college official authorized to grant credit for training or experience in the specialty;

 - the results of college-level equivalency examinations or special credit programs; or

 - certification or registration from nationally recognized professional associations for the specialty.

 In addition, according to 8 CFR § 214.2(h)(4)(iii)(D), USCIS may determine equivalency through the application of the “three-for-one” rule, by which three years of specialized training or work experience may be substituted for each year of college-level education that the beneficiary lacks.
 On the other hand, the regulations state that demonstrating equivalence to an advanced or master’s degree requires the possession of a bachelor’s degree followed by at least five years of experience in the specialty.
 But, if the specialty requires a doctorate degree, the applicant must hold a doctorate or its foreign equivalent and three-for-one rule will not apply to the case.